amplication/opentelemetry-nestjs/README.md

 }
 ```

----

-### Trace Providers
+## `Tracer`

-In an advanced use cases, you need to access the native OpenTelemetry Trace provider to access them from Nestjs
+In an advanced use cases, you need to access the native OpenTelemetry trace provider to access them from NestJS
 application context.
+In that case you can inject the `Tracer` provider:

 ```ts
 import { Injectable } from '@nestjs/common';